 \subsection{Novel Contributions}

-This work addresses the above challenges by proposing a data-driven multi-modal approach for real-time minor damage detection using IMU and microphone sensors.
+This work addresses the above challenges by proposing a data-driven, multi-modal approach for real-time minor-damage detection using IMU and microphone sensors.

-\begin{itemize} \item A mid-fusion autoencoder architecture (MAA3) with pooling improves multi-modal integration, achieving a ROC-AUC of 0.92. \item An evaluation of real-world, windshield-mounted IMU and audio sensor data demonstrates that non-visual sensing can support damage detection without reliance on cameras. \item Mono-modal audio performs comparably to fused models for certain damage types, highlighting its standalone potential. \item A semi-supervised anomaly detection formulation reduces the labelling effort required during model training. \end{itemize}
+\begin{itemize} \item A mid-fusion autoencoder architecture (MAA3) with pooling improves multi-modal integration, achieving a ROC–AUC of 0.92. \item Evaluation of real-world, windshield-mounted IMU and audio sensor data demonstrates that non-visual sensing can support damage detection without reliance on cameras. \item Mono-modal audio performs comparably to fused models for certain damage types, highlighting its standalone potential. \item A semi-supervised anomaly detection formulation reduces the labelling effort required during model training. \end{itemize}